mflorence99/el-file/README.md

 ## Tips

 * Ctrl+click on a folder's arrow attempts to open all the folders in the sub-tree
+* Right click on a tab's icon to customize the tab or remove it

 ## Remaining Tasks